Link to Radio Heritage Foundation - radioheritage.net

 In fact, the original draft of the plan recommended looking at alternative contemporary uses for the building as suggested by the Radio Heritage Foundation.
 Instead, the council did an about face in the final version, replacing the original recommended action with a new one of demolishing the building and did so without advising the Radio Heritage Foundation.
 We wonder why the secret change.

-A business case is being prepared for restoring the building with local volunteers, relocating local community radio station Pier FM into new studios and offices, and developing an educational heritage area to celebrate the story of 3ZB within its own original transmitter building.
+A business case is being prepared for restoring the building with local volunteers and developing an educational heritage area to celebrate the story of 3ZB within its own original transmitter building.
 The site already has power and water and the building is externally sound.

 link to 3ZB Ad Wrigleys sponsor Fred & Maggie